Completing your 2022 Whole Herd Test for Irish Johne’s Control Programme

 - Your approved veterinary practitioner in the Johne’s programme

-- The Irish Johne’s Control Programme Herdowner Flowchart on this AHI webpage.
+- The Irish Johne’s Control Programme Herdowner Flowchart here.